pcubillos/bibmanager/docs/api.rst

     bibcode: String
         Bibcode of Bibtex entry to open it's PDF (ignored if pdf or key is not None).
+    pdf_file: String
+        Absolute path to PDF file to open.
+If not None, this argument takes precedence over pdf, key, and bibcode.

 .. py:function:: set_pdf(bib, pdf=None, bin_pdf=None, filename=None, arxiv=False, replace=False)
 .. code-block:: pycon